Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

-We have quoted above the famous result by Kuratowski \cite{Kuratowski1} showing that at most 14 different operators can be defined by composing the complement ($\cmpl$) with a (fully axiomatized) closure operator $\C$ (and hence also with $\I$ and $\E$).
-In the same spirit, Zarycki \cite{Zarycki1} shows that any operator obtained via composition of the complement with the frontier operator ($\F$) must be identical to any of the following six operations which given $A$ return respectively: $A, \F(A), \F(\F(A)), \cmpl A, \cmpl\F(A), \cmpl\F(\F(A))$.
-By contrast, Zarycki \cite{Zarycki1} also shows that in the case of the border operator ($\B$) there is an infinite number of operators that can be obtained in this way.\footnote{Since there exist sets with a transfinite family of residues, where the residue of a set $A$ corresponds to $\B(\cmpl\B(\cmpl A))$; cf.~Hausdorff \cite{Hausdorff}.}
+We have quoted above the famous result by Kuratowski \cite{Kuratowski1}, which states that a maximum of 14 different operators can be defined by composing the complement ($\cmpl$) with a (fully axiomatized) closure operator $\C$ (and, by extension, with $\I$ and $\E$).
+In the same spirit, Zarycki \cite{Zarycki1} demonstrates that any operator obtained via composition of the complement with the frontier operator ($\F$) must coincide with one of the following six operations, which given $A$ return respectively: $A, \F(A), \F(\F(A)), \cmpl A, \cmpl\F(A), \cmpl\F(\F(A))$.
+In contrast, Zarycki \cite{Zarycki1} also indicates that an infinite number of operators can be obtained in this manner when considering the border operator ($\B$).\footnote{This is because there exist sets with a transfinite family of residues, where the residue of a set $A$ corresponds to $\B(\cmpl\B(\cmpl A))$; cf.~Hausdorff \cite{Hausdorff}.}

-Zarycki \cite{Zarycki1} also shows that closure, interior, exterior, border and frontier operators are all inter-definable, i.e., having introduced one of them as primitive we can employ it to define the others as follows (see also Fig.~\ref{fig:topo-operators} for a suggestive illustration):
+Zarycki \cite{Zarycki1} also shows that closure, interior, exterior, border and frontier operators are all inter-definable, i.e., having introduced one of them as primitive we can employ it to define the others as follows (see Table \ref{table:op-interrelations} and also Fig.~\ref{fig:topo-operators} for a suggestive illustration):

+It is worth noting that inter-definitions involving \textit{only} $\C$, $\I$ and $\E$ obtain already without assuming any restriction.
+By contrast, inter-definitions involving any of $\B$ or $\F$ always assume the second Kuratowski condition (or its respective counterpart: \texttt{C2}, \texttt{I2}, \texttt{E2}, \texttt{B2} or \texttt{F2}).
+For example, recalling Table \ref{table:op-interrelations}, converting an operator, say $\B$, into an interior $\I_\B$ (entry $\langle 4,2 \rangle$) and then back to $\B$ (entry $\langle 2,4 \rangle$) requires assuming \texttt{B2}.

-Thus, after extending a Boolean algebra with any of the topological operators discussed above ($\C$, $\I$, $\E$, $\B$, $\F$), we obtain a TBA where all other operators are definable.
-Moreover, as will be shown in \S\ref{sec:investigations}, several other operators can be defined by employing, among others, function composition, for which we employ the notation $(\vfi\,\circ\,\psi)(A) := \vfi(\psi(A))$ and write $\vfi^{n+1}$ for $\vfi$ composed with itself $n$-times.
+As we have seen, after extending a Boolean algebra with any of the topological operators discussed above ($\C$, $\I$, $\E$, $\B$, $\F$), we obtain a TBA where all other operators are definable.
+Moreover, as will be shown in \S\ref{sec:investigations}, several other operators can be defined by employing, among others, function composition, for which we employ the notation $(\vfi\,\circ\,\psi)(A) \equdef \vfi(\psi(A))$ and write $\vfi^{n+1}$ for $\vfi$ composed with itself $n$-times.